YunoHost/doc/whatsyunohost.md

 Security
 --------

-The utmost effor is made to keep YunoHost secure, and **communications encrypted**.
+The utmost effort is made to keep YunoHost secure, and **communications encrypted**.
 You can read more about this subject on the related page:
 [https://yunohost.org/security](/security)

 What YunoHost is not?